Redis Enterprise for Kubernetes Release Notes 5.4.10-8 (January 2020)

 - This new release deprecates the Redis Enterprise Operator support for legacy Kubernetes version 1.8.

-In order to comply with OLM best practices, a change was required to the Redis Enterprise Cluster Custom Resource Defintion (CRD) to introduce the status sub-resource.
+Custom Resource Definition Changes - In order to comply with OLM best practices, a change was required to the Redis Enterprise Cluster Custom Resource Defintion (CRD) to introduce the status sub-resource.
 As a result of this change, any upgrade from an older release to this release requires a change to the CRD.
 Once the CRD is updated, all Redis Enterprise Clusters in the same K8s cluster must be updated to the latest release in order to continue operating properly.